Phone: +31 (0)6 1024 2379

-“I want to unravel the evolutionary history of closely related species.”
+“The evolutionary history of closely related species fascinates me”

-I am interested in the evolutionary history of closely related species, not merely how such species originated and obtained their current distribution, but particularly how they interact during the course of their evolution, as ecological divergence drives them apart and gene flow pulls them together.
-My research combines a mixture of phylogeographical and spatial ecological methods to retrace the distribution of species and spatial contact between them.
-As a model system, I mainly focus on salamanders.
+I am interested in the evolutionary history of closely related species – how such species originated and obtained their current distribution and how they interact during the course of their evolution, as ecological divergence drives them apart and gene flow pulls them together.
+My research combines phylogeographical and spatial ecological methods to retrace the distribution of species and spatial contact between them through time.
+As a model system I mainly use salamanders.
 Given these animals generally combine low dispersal capabilities with a strong physiological link to environmental conditions, their ranges are strongly affected by geological and climatic change.
-I recently started to exploit genomics to obtain a massive increase in the phylogenetic resolution for different evolutionary questions.

 My main interest is the interaction among closely species, both ecologically and genetically, during the course of their evolution.
 This requires studying a model system with quite specific characteristics, which can be studied in a natural setting.
 At Naturalis Biodiversity Center we found the prefect model: crested newts (Triturus cristatus superspecies).
 Crested newts have long been employed in evolutionary biology.
 The group is distributed in the Mediterranean region, an area characterized by a turbulent geological and climatological history.
 The crested newt superspecies is composed of several forms which are distinct enough to be deemed species, but similar enough to exclude one another ecologically.
 The ranges of crested newt species are largely parapatric and border each other along narrow contact zones.
 Here, genetic interaction between species occurs.
 The contact zones are dynamic, meaning they shift position over time.
 Taken together, crested newts are the perfect model system to address my research questions about subjects such as speciation, niche evolution, competition and gene flow.